yoheinakajima/tangonft/README.md

 I'm just releasing this now, in it's raw format after hacking away at it for two nights (~6 hours), for posterity.
 Don't worry, someone is already working on switching from php to react.
 We can go from there.

+And yes, I've had people suggest moving message on-chain to make this fully decentralized and embeddable anywhere.
+I'm down.

 # Contribute

 In the meantime, join the <a href="https://discord.gg/YSqMfAnqzX" target="">PixelBeasts discord</a>, where we talk about this project.
 It's VCs, developers, artists, and collectors - all with an interest in building and experimenting with new tools.